isomerpages/moe-peitongpri/_school-information/School Services.md

 **Please call or send a WhatsApp message for an appointment before visiting.**

-The opening dates in March are:
+The opening dates in May are:

 - My 6th
 - May 7th (PM CLOSE)